PerlAlien/Alien-Build/README.md

     installing libraries because it improves reliability.
 This technique is supported by `autoconf` and others.

+- destdir\_filter

+    Regular expression for the files that should be copied from the `DESTDIR` into the stage directory.
+If not defined, then all files will be copied.

 ## install\_prop

     my $href = $build->install_prop;